mishigamilodge/mishigami-map/README.md

 ## Usage

-To open/edit this project, open the **.qgs** file using QGIS, which can be obtained from https://www.qgis.org/
+To open/edit this project, download the entire project to your local computer, then open the **.qgs** file using QGIS, which can be obtained from https://www.qgis.org/

 If the window looks blank after opening it, pick "Zoom Full" from the "View" menu to re-center the map.